 But finding one that's right for you can take weeks.
 In dog years that's a long time!
 Don't worry.
-Simply read on to find the dog who was made for you (or were you made for him?) sooner, rather than later.
-Where to begin before you visit a breeder or shelter to adopt, try seeing your world through the eyes of a dog: If you were a big dog, how would you feel about living in a small apartment?
-And if you were a small fluffy dog, how would you feel if you caused sneezing in friends and family?
+Simply read on to find the dog who was made for you (or were you made for them?) sooner, rather than later.
+Before you visit a breeder or shelter to adopt, try seeing your world through the eyes of a dog: If you were an energetic dog, how would you feel about living in a small apartment?
+And if you were a long-haired dog, imagine if your coat wasn't given the attention it deserved?
 What does this all mean?

-Basically, there's a lot to consider before bringing a puppy home, including: Your living space your lifestyle, your budget, any medical conditions you have (like allergies).
+Basically, there's a lot to consider before bringing a puppy home, including: Your living space, your lifestyle, your budget and any medical conditions you have (like allergies).
 These are all areas of your life to consider before deciding to adopt.
 We suggest you try the following tools, to help figure out if adopting a puppy or an adult dog, makes the most sense for you.

 You can also complete our Select-a-Dog questionnaire for a more comprehensive assessment.
 Once you're prepared and know which dog suits your living situation, it's time to start looking.
 Another adoption option are rescue groups, where you'll find lots of dogs in need of a good home.
 There are other benefits, as well.

 If you do adopt a dog from a rescue organisation,like PetRescue you're saving more than one life.
 You're making room for another dog, or allowing another dog to be kept at a rescue organisation for a longer period of time, giving them a better chance of being adopted, too.
 (Talk about a loving option!).

 Another rewarding aspect of adoption is the special bond many pet parents develop with their rescued dog.
 Opening up your heart and home to an "orphan" usually results in an extremely strong relationship.
 That can mean a loyal, affectionate and attentive dog for life.
 There are literally hundreds of links to local organisations all over the country.